felipefava/request_params_validation/README.md

 The above definition is just a silly example, but is good enough to explain some important things.

-The first thing to say is, as we already mentioned, that each controller file matches with a definition file with the same name and path of it, as you can see in the first line of each example above.
-Be aware that if the definition file doesn't exist for a controller, then the gem will not validate any param, unless you change this behaviour with the global configuration option `config.on_definition_not_found`.
-[Here](#global_configurations) you can see all globals configuration options.
+The first thing to say is, as we already mentioned, that each controller file matches with a definition file with the same name and path of it, as you can see in the first line of the example above.
+Be aware that if the definition file doesn't exist for a controller, then the gem will not validate any param, unless you change this behavior with the global configuration option `config.on_definition_not_found`.
+[Here](#configuration) you can see all globals configuration options.

-As you may notice, the method `RequestParamsValidation.define` allow you to define a resource/controller.
+As you might notice, the method `RequestParamsValidation.define` allow you to define a resource/controller.
 Notice that the resource you are defining is given by the current definition file path/name.
 After defining the resource, you can continue defining the actions for that resource with the `action` method.
 Then, for each action you can define the